-Survivor pension: An eligible widow(er) receives 50% of the pension the deceased received or would have been entitled to receive.
+Survivor pension: 50% of the pension the deceased received or would have been entitled to receive is paid to an eligible widow(er).

-The minimum survivor pension is B\$62.31 a week.
+The minimum survivor pension is B\$66.42 a week.

-Orphan's pension: Each eligible child receives 10% of the pension the deceased received or would have been entitled to receive, up to 5 children (if the widow(er) receives a pension) or 10 children (if the widow(er) does not receive a pension).
-Full orphans receive B\$28.85 a week.
+Orphan's pension: 10% of the pension the deceased received or would have been entitled to receive is paid to each eligible child, up to five children (if the widow(er) receives a pension) or 10 children (if the widow(er) does not receive a pension); B\$30.75 a week is paid to each full orphan.

-The minimum orphan's pension is B\$25.38 a week.
+The minimum orphan's pension is B\$27.06 a week.

-Other eligible survivors (in the absence of the above): An eligible parent receives 50% of the pension the deceased received or would have been entitled to receive.
+Other eligible survivors (in the absence of the above): 50% of the pension the deceased received or would have been entitled to receive is paid to an eligible parent.

-The minimum survivor pension is B\$62.31 a week.
+The minimum survivor pension is B\$66.42 a week.